$L^{p}-L^{p^{\prime}}$ estimates for matrix Schr\"{o}dinger equations: Introduction.

 hold for all $t\in\mathbb{R\setminus}\{0\},$ where $P_{\operatorname*{c} ,\mathbb{R}}$ is the projector onto the continuous subspace of $H_{\mathbb{R} }.$ Moreover, let $\left( q,r\right) $ be an admissible pair, that is, $2/q=1/2-1/r$ and $2\leq r\leq\infty.$ Then, the conclusions of Theorem \ref{Theorem2} are true with $\mathbb{R}^{+}$ replaced by $\mathbb{R}$ and with $H_{\mathbb{R}},P_{\operatorname*{c},\mathbb{R}}$ instead, respectively, of $H$ and $P_{\operatorname*{c}}.$ \end{corollary}

-\subsection{Comments on the results and on the literature .\textbf{ }}
+\subsection{Comments on the results and on the literature.}

+In the case of star graphs with potential identically zero, and with general boundary conditions, $L^p-L^{p'}$ estimates, and Strichartz estimates were obtained by \cite{grecu}.
+Moreover, for a star graph with the Kirchoff boundary condition and a potential that satisfies $\int_0^\infty\, dx (1+x)^\gamma |V(x)| < \infty, \gamma > 5/2,$ $L^p-L^{p'}$ estimates, and Strichartz estimates were proven in \cite{man}.
 Note that Theorems \ref{Theorem1} and \ref{Theorem2} and Corollary \ref{wholeline} hold under the same conditions in the \textit{generic} and \textit{exceptional} cases.
 Recall that we are in the generic case if the Jost matrix is invertible at zero energy and that we are in the exceptional case if the Jost matrix is not invertible at zero energy.
-In the exceptional case there is a resonance (or half-bound state) with zero energy, and in the generic case there is no resonance (or half-bound state) at zero energy.
-In other words, the validity of the dispersive estimates is independent of the existence of a resonance (or half-bound state) with zero energy.
+In the exceptional case there is a resonance (or half-bound state) with zero energy, and in the generic case there is no resonance at zero energy.
+In other words, the validity of the dispersive estimates is independent of the existence of a resonance with zero energy.